Healthy Homes Assessment Kingsley Heights

 Draught Stopping Kingsley Heights

-If a draught is perceived as a result of gaps or holes that it needs to be sealed.
+If a draft can be perceived as a result of gaps or holes, it needs to be sealed.

 What are unjustifiable gaps or holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+Check out the complete details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections